remykarem/remykarem.github.io/books-src/networking-book/src/cloud-topology.md

 A NAT gateway must be associated with a public subnet.

-A NAT gateway is used to enable instances in a _private subnet_ to initiate IPv4 outbound traffic to internet or other services.
+It is used to enable instances in a _private subnet_ to initiate IPv4 outbound traffic to internet or other services.

 it only handles the inbound responses from those outbound requests.